 The holidays are a cheerful time, but while you’re celebrating, someone may be eyeing those new gifts.
 Beware of the burglars waiting to get their hands on your presents.
-According to Nationwide claims data over the past three years, there were nearly 15,000 home thefts during the holidays and travel months of November, December and January.

 1. Save the status updates for later

 Four out of five burglars used social networks last year to find out when people were not home.

 Telling friends and family your holiday plans on social media may seem harmless, but that social media message can be an advertisement to burglars that says, “I’m not home.”
 Don’t let your social media behavior while you’re gone put your home at risk for a burglary.

 2. Add home security devices to your gift list

 Adding these items to your wish list can offer some extra protection:

 Also look into technology that lets you connect with your phone for 24/7 surveillance when you’re on the go.